ShrinithiVenk/PES_Assignment-4/README.md

 - Use defines in appropriate .c and .h files.
 Common defines used in more than one file must be included and .h file and others in .c file.
 - First LOG is not printing from STOP state.
 - Polling time in states.c file is given wrong for 100ms.
+- Correct Indentation throughout.
+- Add appropriate comments according to guidelines.
 - Empty READme File.
 Make changes.
-- Correct Indentation throughout.
-- Add appropriate comments according to guidelines
+- Statemachines Flowchart missing.

 POST REVIEW CHANGES MADE:
 - Have included defines in appropriate files.
 - Added STOP LOG to print first.
 - Polling time corrected.
 - Readme file edited.
+- Added State-machine Flowchart
 - Added comments and Intendation.
 - Added Switch file for extra credits.